-Mount Kenya Lodges
+Mount Kenya Lodges And Safari Camps

-There exist some of the oldest of Kenya’s most famous safari lodges as well as interesting colonial architecture.
+There are some of the oldest of Kenya’s most famous safari lodges and interesting colonial architecture.
 Mount Kenya Safari Club and Treetops Lodge in the Aberdares where Queen Elizabeth spent her honeymoon are not to miss for the more historically minded visitor.
 The focus on historical architecture does not mean that there is a paucity of traditional safari activities.
-Game viewing is excellent in all the reserves with large mixtures of plains, mountain wildlife, and birdlife.
+Game viewing is excellent in all the reserves, with large mixtures of plains, mountain wildlife, and birdlife.

 Our safari specialist consultants will be able to guide you as to the best choice of Mount Kenya Lodges as part of your bespoke Kenya itinerary.